Dear Brothers and Sisters,

 Secondly, please note that the sacraments may be celebrated, but all other church activities are still suspended.
 When you do come to Mass do not congregate and socialize before or after Mass.
 The ushers will be instructed to ask you to disperse if you do.
 Please cooperate with them.

-Mass Times: Starting on Monday, May 11, I will celebrate daily Mass in the Upper Church every weekday at the usual times with the exception that the Friday 8:30 am Mass will now be at 10:00 am.
+Mass Times: I will celebrate daily Mass in the Upper Church every weekday at the usual times with the exception that the Friday 8:30 am Mass will now be at 10:00 am.

-Weekend Masses resume the weekend of May 16-17, and Mass times remain the same: 5:00 on Saturday, 10:30 on Sunday morning and 5:00 on Sunday evening.
+Weekend Masses have resumed and Mass times remain the same: 5:00 on Saturday, 10:30 on Sunday morning and 5:00 on Sunday evening.
 The weekday Masses will include music and a short homily that repeats or echoes the Sunday homily.